Famous people from North East England of the past and present

-Boxing Bronze Medallist
+Olympic Boxing Medallist

 Born Tony David Bryce in Sunderland and known as ‘The Mighty Mackem’ Jeffries is a Light heavyweight boxer who won Bronze at the 2008 Olympic Games in Beijing.
 Brought up in East Herrington, he was the Schoolboy Champion of 1999.
 Jeffries turned professional in 2009 but retired from boxing in 2011 due to a hand injury.
-He was undefeated as a professional winning 9 and drawing 1 of his 10 professional fights.
+He was undefeated as a professional, winning 9 and drawing 1 of his 10 professional fights.

 Bishop David Jenkins